UIUC-ECE374B/su25/_resources/No-group-assignments.md

 ![](/materials/posts/no-group-work/exam-problem.png)

-The question is how many students showed any knowledge of the standard solution mentioned in class: **28%**.
+Or in this case, not just similar, but exactly the same.
+The question is: "how many students showed any knowledge of the standard solution mentioned in class, lab and homework solutions?": **28%**.

-There were lots of brute force solutions which thankfully pulled the average up, but only 28% of students have any knowledge of the linear-time solution.
+There were lots of brute force solutions which thankfully pulled the average up, but only 28% of students had any knowledge of the linear-time solution.
 So the question is *why*?
-Well given that 28% is a bit less than a third, and that homework groups consisted of three students maximum, my theory is that the vast majority of students working in a homework group are divvying up their problems and not paying attention to the rest of the homework.
+Well given that 28% is a bit less than a third, and that homework groups consisted of three students maximum, my theory is that the vast majority of students working in a homework group divvied up their problems and not paying attention to the rest of the homework.
 Not good.
+I'm not making moral judgments because I do not believe in good or bad people, just people with differing priorities reacting to their environment.
+But as a professor my job is to incentivize learning especially since the reward for that knowledge is not immediate.

 **Will update with more datapoints over time.**

 ### Conclusion

-In summary, I would like to see what happens if I stop allowing groupwork.
-From what I've seen, the strongest performing individuals are over-represented in the group of students that do the homework solo.
-I have reduced the homework burden compared to past semesters so a single person should be fine doing all the problems themselves and the overall workload is fairly similar to other ECE/CS courses.
-I understand that many will find this change unacceptable which is fine, there is another section with the standard groupwork structure available.
-But for my part, I firmly believe in making iterative changes every semester in an effort to continuously try and improve the course and that is what I am doing now as well.
+Given this information, I am eliminating groupwork.
+I have reduced the homework burden compared to past semesters so a single person should be fine doing all the problems themselves and the overall workload is similar to other ECE/CS courses.
+If group assignments are important to you, I believe Section A will maintain the historical groupwork structure.
+For my part, I firmly believe in making iterative changes every semester in an effort to continuously try and improve the course and that is what I am doing now as well.